 The Molecular Foundry aims to support our staff and users at every stage of their careers.
-We have established the Career Development Committee to identify and coordinate opportunities for our community of staff and users to grow their careers through training and networking events and resources.
+We have established the Career Development Committee (CDC) to identify and coordinate opportunities for our community of staff and users to grow their careers through training and networking events and resources.
 Please contact the CDC for assistance with any of the items below.

-Other Resources at the Lab for Career Development
+Berkeley Lab Resources for Career Development

 (Resources accessible via the A-Z index)